 Posted August 6, 2009

-Statistics Solutions is the country's leader in statistical consulting and path analysis.
+Statistics Solutions is the country's leader in statistical consulting and can assist with path analysis for your dissertation.
 Contact Statistics Solutions today for a free 30-minute consultation.

-Path analysis is useful only in cases where a small number of hypotheses (that can be represented by a single path) are being tested.
+Path analysis is applicable only in those kinds of cases where relatively small numbers of hypotheses can be easily represented by a single path.